-This management plan shall be submitted to the Collier County Board of County Commissioners (BCC) for its approval.
-When approved, this plan will replace the Interim Management Plan prepared by the Collier County Environmental Services Department in August 2004, approved by the BCC on September 21, 2004, and subsequently extended by the BCC through June 2006.
+This management plan, including any updates, shall be submitted to the Collier County Board of County Commissioners (BCC) for its approval.
+When approved, this plan will replace the Final Management Plan prepared by Conservation Collier staff and approved by the BCC on June 26, 2007.